FatterCatDev/discord-casino/docs/privacy-policy.md

 We may update this Privacy Policy when systems or legal requirements change.
 Material updates will be announced via the Bot’s update channel or project repository.

 ## 10. Contact
-For privacy questions or requests, submit `/request type:Erase Account Data` with details or contact the economy owner (Discord ID `94915805375889408`).
+For privacy questions or requests, submit `/request type:Erase Account Data` with details or contact the economy owner (Discord ID `94915805375889408` or @fattercatdev).

 By using Semuta Casino you acknowledge this Privacy Policy and consent to the described processing of your data.